One-phase free-boundary problems with degeneracy: Compactness and Blow-ups

 \begin{lemma} For $u^i$, $\Gamma_i$, $r_i \rightarrow r$, and $B$ as in Theorem \ref{t:compactness}, the following holds.
 Let $u^j_{0,r_j}$ be a subsequence as in Lemma \ref{l:Rellich compactness} such that $\Gamma_j^{0, r_j} \rightarrow \Gamma$ as in Theorem \ref{t:compactness}(2).

 For every $0<R< \diam(B)$ and any $\epsilon >0$, there is an $N \in \mathbb{N}$ such that for all $j \ge N$, such that,

 \end{lemma}

 \begin{remark} We note that we do not have convergence of the free boundaries locally in the Hausdorff metric on compact subsets.
 It is \textit{a priori} possible that the positivity sets, $\{u^j_{0, r_j}>0 \}$ have tenderils which reach out into $\{u = 0 \}$ and cleave close to $\Gamma_j$ which thin as $j \rightarrow \infty$ and vanish in the limit.
-This problem is connected to the problem of establishing interior balls in balls centered on $\Gamma \cap \partial \{u_{0}>0 \}.$ \end{remark}
+This problem is connected to the degeneracy of $Q$ and the problem of establishing interior balls in balls centered on $\Gamma \cap \partial \{u_{0}>0 \}.$ \end{remark}